tjwds/public-notes/projects/static-site-generator/apache-config.md

     * Did you know that .dev domains _must_ use https?
 Thankfully, it only takes an extra 30 seconds to set up with certbot!
 * Use `mod_autoindex`:
     * `IndexOptions FancyIndexing SuppressHTMLPreamble XHTML IconsAreLinks FoldersFirst SuppressDescription`
+* We also need to use our autoindex template with `HeaderName /.templates/preamble.html`.